CSU-CS162/Lab02Choices/README.md

  ```
 Type will either be:
  ```
- 1, which should set the class variable type to "iced" 2, which should set the class variable type to "blended" 3, which should set the class variable type to "hot" Your default type should be "hot"
+ 1, which should set the class variable typeVal to "iced" 2, which should set the class variable typeVal to "blended" 3, which should set the class variable typeVal to "hot" Your default type should be "hot"
   ```